- Who are caregivers, and what do they do?

 - Respect your own feelings, needs, and desires, as well as those of the patient.

-- Speak up for your feelings while being sensitive to those of others.
+- Speak out about your feelings while being sensitive to those of others.

 - Try to use “I” statements rather than “you” statements.
 For instance, say, “I need a break” instead of “You never help me!”
 Beware of statements like, “I feel you ignored me,” which says to the other person that he or she did something wrong.
 Instead, try “I didn’t hear you answer when I mentioned ______,” or “I need help with this problem.”